MaezrFulldive/.dotfiles/README.md

 ```

 ## Refrence
-for furthem info on how this was achived, and for you to refrence, here is the tuckr repo: https://github.com/RaphGL/Tuckr
+for further info on how this was achieved, and for you to refrence, here is the tuckr repo: https://github.com/RaphGL/Tuckr